Download the manifest file for the array from the Product Files page of the BeadChip support pages.

 If you use at least 250–1000 ng DNA for the bisulfite conversion, requantification is not necessary.
 It is critical to quantify the input DNA concentration with PicoGreen to make sure that you add sufficient DNA to the bisulfite conversion reaction.
 Bisulfite conversion renders DNA less complementary.
 Therefore, much of the DNA is denatured and more difficult to quantitate accurately.

-SNPs were included on the BeadChip so investigators could generate a DNA fingerprintof their samples as an added level of quality control.
+SNPs were included on the BeadChip so investigators could generate a DNA fingerprint of their samples as an added level of quality control.
+Specifically, for the Mouse Methylation BeadChip, SNP probes are included to help identify the strain origin of the DNA being analyzed.
 Please find further information in the Infinium HD Methylation Assay Protocol Guide.
 SNP assays on the BeadChip are not mentioned in the assay guide and only briefly described in the GenomeStudio Methylation Module.
-Follow this method to confirm the identity of samples from the same individual:

 Background subtraction is required when comparing data collected with different scanners or processing attributors (eg, date, reagent lot, instrument, operator, etc.).
 Background subtraction has a much smaller effect when you scan chips on the same scanner, and might not be necessary.
 Analyze a subset of data with and without subtraction, and choose the subset of data you prefer based on your results.